eladMyCheck/MyCheckWalletUI/README.md

 ```
 ## PayPal
-Their are a few extra steps to take in order for PayPal to work.
+There are additional steps to take in order for PayPal to work.
 Start by installing the PayPal model.
 This will add the Braintree PayPal SDK as well as extra source files from the MyCheck Wallet UI SDK.
 Add this line to your Podfile:

 ```